rywet56/DragonAndFireGame/README.md

 # DragonAndFireGame
+In this 2D-tile game you have to equip youself with armor, foood and weapons to withstand fire and to fight dragons.
+The ulitmate goal is to reach the exit door, which can be opend with a key and a red diamond in your inventory.
-This very minimalistic 2D tile game was created to practice to manage "complexity", learn to apply the basic knowledge of the java syntax as a novice Java programmer.
+This game was developed to practice basic Java concepts gained in the course [CS61b: Data Structures](https://sp19.datastructur.es).
 <p align="center">
   <img src="https://user-images.githubusercontent.com/43107602/67617122-28c14300-f7e0-11e9-9bf0-c58b5b535cbd.png"        height="540" width="960">
  </p>

 # Getting Started
-Download all files in the repository, compile Game.java and run Game from the command line.
+Download all files in the repository, compile Game.java (javac Game.java) and run Game from the command line (java Game).

 # Game Description